-Students in AHSD25 also engage in Health education programming provided by Robert Crown Center.
-These Health programs provide students with developmentally appropriate information regarding their sexual health.
-In 5th grade, students participate in the Linda/Michael puberty program, Life Begins, and the Science Behind Drugs.
-The Science Behind Drugs and Prevention helps students make healthy choices to lead a drug-free life.
+The programs include The Science Behind Drugs, Puberty I, and Human Reproduction & Embryology, and the Science Behind Drugs.
+The Science Behind Drugs helps students make healthy choices to lead a drug-free life.
 Students will learn how drugs affect the body systems, especially the brain, which can lead to addiction.
 Students will also learn refusal skills to arm them with tools to help them make positive decisions regarding drug use.
-Linda is a unique, “girls only” program for puberty education.
-The program recognizes the significance of physical body changes that occur during puberty and encourages girls to maintain a healthy body image.
-Michael is a “boys only” puberty education program that will educate young boys on the physical body changes that occur during puberty.
-Showing respect for others and self-esteem are also emphasized.
-Life Begins teaches students about the functions of the reproductive system, which is one of the body systems studied in fifth grade.
+Puberty 1-Female or Puberty 1- Male programs recognize the significance of physical body changes that occur during puberty and encourages students to maintain a healthy body image, showing respect for others and self-esteem are also emphasized.
+Human Reproduction & Embryology teaches students about the functions of the reproductive system, which is one of the body systems studied in fifth grade.
 The program also includes the development of a fetus from conception to birth.

 The Illinois Learning Standards in science emphasize a more engaged, hands-on science education that aims to give students a deeper understanding of the core concepts in science and engineering as well as practice applying those concepts –linking knowledge and real-world skills.